utat-ss/HERON-documentation/embedded/atmega32m1.md

 In what follows we use mnemonic labels because this is how pins are specified in C code.

-## SPI Pins (PB0, PB1, PB7, PD3)
+## SPI Pins

-We abbreviate master in slave out as MISO, master out slave in as MOSI, and slave select as SS.
-The slave select pin is also called the chip select pin, abbreviated CS.

-### PB7 - SPI Clock

-When a SPI transmission is in progress, this pin outputs a clock signal.
-SPI transmission can be configured to occur on the various edges of this clock.

-### PB0 - SPI MISO
+See the Communication Protocols section for how the SPI protocol works.

+- **PB7 - SCK/SCLK** - The 32M1 outputs the clock signal to this pin to synchronize all devices.
-Peripherals will write to this pin to send data to the 32M1 via SPI.
+- **PB0 - MISO** - Peripherals (other devices) write to this pin to send data to the 32M1.

-### PB1 - SPI MOSI

-The 32M1 will write to this pin to send data to a peripheral device via SPI.
+- **PB1 - MOSI** - The 32M1 writes to this pin to send data to a peripheral device.

-### PD3 - SS

-This pin can be used by another peripheral to select the 32M1 as a slave.
+- **PD3 - CS/SS** - This pin can be used by another peripheral to select the 32M1 as a slave.

-In the current setup this pin is not used because each SSM is the master in the SPI master/slave model.
+In the current setup, the CS/SS pin is not used because each SSM is the master in the SPI master/slave model.
 It is included for completeness, and because it can be the source of many difficult-to-debug bugs.
 For example, accidentally setting this pin as an input pin and driving it high can cause the 32M1 to believe it is now a SPI slave, thus changing the MOSI and clock SPI pins to input pins.

-## CAN Pins (PC2, PC3)
+## CAN Pins

-### PC2 - CAN TX

-### PC3 - CAN RX
+See the Communication Protocols section for how the CAN protocol works.

+These pins connect the 32M1 to the CAN transceiver, which is the device that actually transmits and receives messages on the CAN bus.

+- **PC2 - TX** - Transmit
+- **PC3 - RX** - Receive